rewake/ovia-bee/README.md

 ### Data Sharing with External Systems

 Assuming there's an existing client-side API in place, we would simply extend the API so that this new incentive data is accessible via the API.
-Potential API endpoints could be written as follows:
+Potential API endpoints could be constructed as follows:

 `GET /user/incentives`